 What are beverage pairings?
 When do I order?

-We offer a pairing of seven to eight beverages that are chosen to complement the meal, and poured in sync with dishes they complement.
-A typical pairing includes five or six wines, as well as a few other drinks which could be cocktails, punches, spirits, sake, or beer.
-You can choose a beverage pairing either when you purchase your ticket, or once you arrive at Lazy Bear.
+We offer a Beverage Pairing or Reserve Beverage Pairing of eight to nine beverages that are chosen to complement the meal, and poured in sync with dishes they complement.
+A typical Beverage Pairing includes six or seven wines, as well as a couple other drinks which could be cocktails, punches, spirits, sake, or beer.
+The Reserve Beverage Pairing is usually all wines and usually features a handful of well-aged, mature, and more premium wines.
+We also offer a Non-Alcoholic Beverage Pairing upon request, which is typically five to six beverages.
+You can choose a pairing either when you purchase your ticket, or once you arrive at Lazy Bear.
 If you have not already opted for a pairing, a server will discuss options with you when you arrive.
-We also offer an a la carte beverage menu, but we strongly recommend the pairing for the complete experience.
+We also offer an a la carte beverage menu, including a 1000+ label wine list.

 Can I bring my own wines?
 How much is corkage?

 Corkage is $50 per bottle.
 We will waive corkage on one bottle for each pairing purchased.

 We respect and happily accommodate all allergies and other serious dietary restrictions, as well as religious and ideological choices, as long as we know about the restriction at least 48 hours in advance.
 However, we recommend that diners come with an open mind, ready to try things they might not ordinarily prefer, trusting that they will undoubtedly find most things easy to like.
 We reserve the right to refund a reservation if we cannot accommodate a party’s dietary restrictions.
 Email firstname.lastname@example.org to request accommodation of any serious dietary restrictions.

 How can I buy a ticket for a party of 12 or more diners?